 Other UT Austin programs with FLAS Grants that support MES languages:

 - The Center for European Studies also offers academic year & summer FLAS Fellowships for Arabic, Persian, and Turkish (not Modern Hebrew).
 However, fellowships awarded through that center would be required to take their area studies courses in CES, among other possible CES-specific requirements.
 In most cases, such courses might not be permitted for use towards a MES or MELC degree.
-Please visit this CES page for more information.

 - The South Asia Institute has granted FLAS fellowships for Persian in the recent past.
-Please visit this page for more information.

 Download and complete the application below: